Somainer/lisa-lang/README.md

 To use variables defined in other files, `import!` macro could be your option.
 Import is relative, meaning the file path is totally based in the written file.

-Hence we have a file: `module.lisa`.
+Hence, we have a file: `module.lisa`.
 ```scheme
 ;; module.lisa
 (define a 114)